Beng-brown/the-greenbank-pub/README.md

 ## Features

 **ALL** the pages contain the same header and footer.
 And follow the same pattern of having a hero image placed just below.
-There are also alternative links thoughout the pages offering the vister to continue their journey through the site without having to scroll back to the top.
+There are also alternative links throughout the pages offering the visiter to continue their journey through the site without having to scroll back to the top.
 There is also a small "back to the top button" on each page to add to better user experience.

 The suggested journey would be Index > Food & Drink > Booking.

 <br>

 **Header**- The header comprises of two parts 1) being the logo which I created myself using figma and then exporting it.
 2) Being the navigation links on the opposite side.
-Giving a smiple but smart apperance.
+Giving a simple but smart appearance.

 As shown below in desktop and then mobile sized screens.
-On smaller screens the navigation links shift to beneith the logo.
-Allowing for greater asetics, user experence and showing repsonsive design.
+On smaller screens the navigation links shift to beneath the logo.
+Allowing for greater ascetics, user experience and showing responsive design.

 <img src="assets/img/readme/header-example-desktop.png">
 <img src="assets/img/readme/header-example-mobile.png">

 <br>

 **Footer**- The footer also follows a similar template however instead of a logo there is the address and the contact details of the venue.
-Followed on the otherside by social media links.
+Followed on the other side by social media links.

-Similarly to the header this also folds when on smaller screensizes.
+Similarly to the header this also folds when on smaller screen sizes.
 For the same reasons as above.

 <br>